lmcrean/Steam-Report/README.md

 The unique selling point features were designed to meet the needs of new players, and to make the game more engaging and fun.

 <i>

-- xxxxxxxxxxxxxxxxxx
-- xxxxxxxxxxxxxxxxx
-- xxxxxxxxxxxxxxxx
+- consistent header display in terminal
+- if players have the same rank, the player who completed the quiz faster will be ranked higher
+- incorperation of extension challenges e.g. unique games
-- xxxxxxxxxxxxxxxx
+- ASCII header
+- custom feedback for each section
 </i>

 [↑ Back to top](#Portfolio-Project-2-with-Javascript)